 Contributed by Dani Ward from Diapers in Paradise

 Seattle, Washington is a hiker’s paradise.
-Within 2 hours of the city, there are literally thousands of popular hiking trails.
+There are literally thousands of hiking trails near Seattle, just within an hour or two of the city.
 Whether you want to climb mountains, explore the rainforest, see gushing waterfalls, find a ghost town in the middle of the forest, or take a leisurely walk through one of the many nature parks within the city itself: there is something for every type of hiker in Seattle.
 It is the Emerald City, after all.

 Seattle is nestled between the waters of the Puget Sound and the mountains of the Cascade Range, making it an outdoor adventure junkie mecca.
 Some of the area’s most popular hikes are actually very close to the city.
 Cougar Mountain, Tiger Mountain, and Mt.
 Si are all nearby and have excellent hiking trails.
 Rattlesnake Ledge is a little further out, but is one of the most popular hikes in the Pacific Northwest.